The Original Jurisdiction in a Sentence

 - To examine the reasons and challenges of the pending cases in the family courts.

 - To find out the major barriers to the effective functioning of the family courts and to formulate necessary suggestions for the effective functioning of family courts in Saharanpur.

 The research study is based on the analytical and empirical methods in the socio-legal perspective on the contemporary data of family courts, family laws, the Family Court Act, and related rules.

 The empirical study was conducted in the family courts in Saharanpur from 2013 to 2018, and data was collected from the registers maintained by the family courts.

 The researcher conducted unstructured interviews with the family court judges, counsellors, mediators, advocates, court officials, and petitioners for collecting information related to the functioning of family courts.

 The researcher also collected data related to family courts under the Right to Information Act.
 Moreover, the researcher observed the functions and structures of the family courts to get first-hand information about conciliation, mediation, and litigation proceedings and the infrastructure facilities available in the family courts.

-The court office register, annual and half-yearly statements of the Family Court, and case files consigned to record office.
-Besides, the procedure adopted by the Court for hearing the problems of the matrimonial dispute faced by the litigation especially women and children, the behavior of counselor and court staff with women litigants, etc.
+The court office register, annual and half-yearly statements of the Family Court, and case files consigned to the record office.
+Besides, the procedure adopted by the Court for hearing the problems of the matrimonial dispute faced by the litigation especially women and children, the behaviour of counsellor and court staff with women litigants, etc.